Barkuto/bongocat/README.md

 ## About
 A program that renders a scene that can be used as a fake cam.

-The scene renders your relative mouse position, and displays a different hand when certain keys are pressed.
+The scene renders your relative mouse position, displays a different hand when certain keys are pressed, and animates a mouth based on the current microphone volume.

 Intended to be used mainly for fullscreen games with many buttons.